paxdev/paxdev.github.io/_posts/2018-11-27-creating-a-helm-release.md

     In the next step we'll create some overrides to use when creating releases for other environments.

+1. You can test this locally
+    ```shell
+    # lint it!
+    helm lint {your-chart-name}
+    # do a dry run and output the generated yaml
+    helm install --debug --dry-run {your-chart-name}
+    # take out the --debug --dry-run if you have minikube installed locally and you can check it deploys as expected.
+    ```

 1. Create a `values.release.yaml`.
 I tend to like to keep my chart along with my source code in a root folder `helm` (so my 'values.yaml' is then `{root}\helm\{my-chart-name}\values.yaml`).
 I then create my overrides at `{root}\helm\values.release.yaml`.